LordRaspy/mcastle/README.md

 # Wiki

-The [Wiki](https://github.com/LordRaspy/mcastle/wiki) includes all relevant features from the base version of MCastle.
+The [Wiki](https://github.com/LordRaspy/mcastle/wiki) contains an introduction to the setup of MCastle.

 # Bugs and features